SeahorseReader/Seahorse-Aura-Di-Tactician/README.md

 ## Mapping commands to handlers

-In your `ContainerBuilder` you need to map commands to handlers.
+In your `ContainerBuilder` configuration class you need to map commands to handlers.

 ```php
 $di->set('service-name', $di->lazyNew('Your\Handler'));